 I have been putting off upgrading to WordPress 4.4 since it was released almost a month ago.
-However after being alerted to release of WordPress 4.4.1 which is a security and maintenance release, I knew I couldn’t put the upgrade off any longer.
+However, after being alerted to release of WordPress 4.4.1 which is a security and maintenance release, I knew I couldn’t put the upgrade off any longer.

-WordPress 4.4.1 addresses a XSS (cross-site scripting) vulnerability affecting WordPress versions 4.4 and earlier that could allow malicious users to compromise any website running unpatched versions.
+WordPress 4.4.1 addresses an XSS (cross-site scripting) vulnerability affecting WordPress versions 4.4 and earlier that could allow malicious users to compromise any website running unpatched versions.
 This particular security vulnerability was reported by Crtc4L, an independent security researcher from the Philippines.

 Aside from the vulnerability mentioned above, this release also includes several non-security bug fixes: